Kirra FAQ

 What is Kirra about?

-Kirra is an Ecovillage Community Association.
+Kirra is a member-based Ecovillage Community Association of individuals.
 It is designed to allow people to be who they are without prejudice or criticism.

-We are an ecologically motivates community with similar thinking about the world, the future and the way people are living today.
+We are an ecologically motivated community with similar thinking about the world, the future and the way people are living today.
+Similarly, we think we can do a better job than the people that have been tasked with that role by society, the politicians.

 Our aim is simple, live and let live.
 Do no harm.
 Enjoy things, people, the place and the environment for what it is, not what it could be by flattening it and building high-rise high-density dwellings full of people who don't know each other and don't care for each other.